GerrySu27/Chat2Data/README.md

 # Chat2Data
-It a process of creating an application that can let people talk with database even then haven't learn any knowledge about sql
+It is a process of creating an application that can let people talk with a database even if then haven't learned any knowledge about SQL